 Re: Additional Oil Pressure Switch

-by John B Franklin » 3 hours ago
+by John B Franklin » one month ago

 Sean, I re-read your reply and think I have a better understanding.
 The Rotax oil pressure sensor is a resistive device that is modulated by pressure.
 The Dynon EMS reads this resistance and sends the info to the EFIS.
 It generates the display that the user defines the color coded ranges.